 I started my yoga journey with difficulty, and was not able to have the patience with myself to sit through one class.
 But now, the practice of yoga and the practice of teaching yoga has become an integral part of my life.
 Some days it is easier for me than others, but I try to remind myself, as I would others, that it is about the practice, not perfection.

-I completed my 250 hour yoga training with Evolation in 2016, and have since completed continual trainings over the past few years.
-I also studied Biology at SUNY Potsdam College, helping to give me a deeper understanding of yoga anatomy.
+I completed my 250 hour yoga training with Evolation in 2016, and my 500 hour yoga training in 2019.
+I am trained in both Hot style and Vinyasa Flow yoga, and I also completed a Yin training in 2017.
+I received a BS degree in Biology at SUNY Potsdam College in 2009, helping to give me a deeper understanding of yoga anatomy.